What It's All About

 Associate of Applied Science

 An associate of applied sciences in Restaurant Food Service Operations at NMU provides a hands-on foundation of the skills needed for entry-level positions in the food and beverage industry.
 With an emphasis on all functions of successful restaurant operations, the program hones students' skills in quantity food production, customer service, purchasing, facilities management, and cost controls while providing industry certification required for all Michigan restaurants to operate.
-This associate degree ladders into NMU's Bachelor of Science Degree in Hospitality Leadership.
+This associate degree ladders into NMU's Bachelor of Applied Science Degree in Hospitality Leadership.

 Program Outline